October 4-6, 2021

 Despite the prevalence and severity of eating disorder diagnoses, relatively few mental health professionals are formally trained to treat them.
 The sheer amount of medical, psychological, and nutritional knowledge required to treat eating disorders is overwhelming and can leave the most motivated professional concerned.
 Best practices dictate a provider having an active understanding of how to identify and treat a wide variety of acute and chronic medical and psychological symptoms.
 Therefore, training in the treatment of eating disorders must include relevant data from medical professionals, psychiatry, psychology, nutrition, and popular culture trends to stay on top of effective interventions.

-This two-day workshop will focus on presenting evidenced based theory and practices to diagnose and treat eating disorder symptoms in clients.
+This three-day workshop will focus on presenting evidenced based theory and practices to diagnose and treat eating disorder symptoms in clients.
 Assessment and treatment strategies from Cognitive Behavior Therapy and Dialectical Behavior Therapy will be taught so that a clinician can best assess the appropriate treatment modality, the ideal level of care, and appropriate level of clinician expertise needed to treat a client presenting for eating disorder treatment.
 This training incorporates up-to-date research outcomes with extensive clinical experience and provides hands-on practice for a clinician wanting to immediately expand their training and knowledge base in treating eating disorders.

 WHO SHOULD ATTEND?

 Clinicians who are interested in learning about the evidence-based treatments for eating disorders in general and DBT in particular are welcome to attend.
+Please note that this course is designed as an introductory workshop for clinicians learning to apply evidence-based interventions in the treatment of clients with eating disorders.

 On completion, participants will be able to: